 breakfast at Villa Maroc – some the best meals I had in Morocco!

-As a former backpacker, I sometimes find it hard to find a balance between wanting to reap the benefits of the rough, independent travel style of backpackers while also indulging just a bit in a grown up vacation.
+As a former backpacker, I sometimes find it hard to find a balance between wanting to reap the benefits of the rough, independent travel style of backpackers while also indulging just a bit in a grown-up vacation.
 But I think Danielle and I did a really good job of getting the best of both worlds in Morocco.

-For the first half of our trip we stayed with locals in Airbnbs, as well as a few nights with Danielle’s friend who’s just finishing up three years with the Peace Corps in a small village outside of Fes.
+For the first half of our two week trip in Morocco, we stayed with locals in Airbnbs, as well as a few nights with Danielle’s friend who’s just finishing up three years with the Peace Corps in a small village outside of Fes.
 I feel like I learned so much about Morocco during our first week there, especially in the village, but it was also sort of exhausting.
 Am I getting old?

 So we gave ourselves three full days to enjoy Essaouira, staying at the gorgeous Villa Maroc and even spending an afternoon at Villa Maroc’s gardens and pool outside of Essaouira.
 And oh it was so nice!